 Dark, upright stems look as if they are covered in miniature lady slipper orchids—the effect is absolutely mesmerizing.
 This long-lasting cut is perfect for bouquets and flowers later than most of the D. purpurea varieties.

-‘Excelsior’ (pictured above) is a classic, old-fashioned mix of rich purple, lilac, lavender-blush, and white spires with freckled chocolate and white throats.
+‘Excelsior’ (D. purpurea, pictured above) is a classic, old-fashioned mix of rich purple, lilac, lavender-blush, and white spires with freckled chocolate-and-white throats.
 It looks identical to wild foxglove.
 This variety is stunning in the garden and when arranged en masse.

 ‘Obscura Sunset’ (D. obscura, pictured above) is a gorgeous, unusual variety.
 Thin, sturdy, dark chocolate-colored stems are covered in rusty red bells with glowing orange-copper throats.

 Knee-high plants are on the shorter side, but what they lack in stature they make up for in their versatile coloring.
 This variety is perfect for flower arranging and is extremely long lasting.

 This cottage garden staple comes in white, violet, or a mix, which occasionally includes a pretty mauve-pink.
 Easy to grow, it’s one of the first flowers in the spring garden not grown from a bulb.
 Blooms are highly scented and look fantastic in bouquets.

 The more you harvest, the more these plants flower.
 After blooms fade, stems are loaded with pretty seedpods resembling thin, shiny green beans.
 I like to mix them into bouquets as well.

 Note that stems do lengthen a bit in water after harvest, as tulips do, so if you’re using these in bouquets, snug them down a little lower than seems right at first to allow for elongation.
 Sweet rocket will look good in the vase for a week or more and needs no special care.

-We’ve been growing ‘Pale Lavender’, a hard-to-find variety, for many years, and it’s one of the most beautiful biennials that bloom on our farm each spring.
+We’ve been growing ‘Pale Lavender’ (pictured above), a hard-to-find variety, for many years, and it’s one of the most beautiful biennials that bloom on our farm each spring.
 Towering stems are loaded with billowy flowers that are well-loved by pollinators.

 This old-fashioned favorite is the palest lavender-mauve with a slightly darker eye.
 Blooms have a sugary candy scent that lingers in the evening air.